 The written word is most easily read on a clean white page.
 A phone conversation is best heard when there is little intruding noise.
 We transmit high-entropy voices and videos around the globe and across the galaxy.
 We do this by exploiting the maximally regular frequencies of the electromagnetic spectrum and the crystalline purity of silicon (microchips) and flawless silica (fiber optics).

 In biology, the infinitely diverse anatomies, capabilities, and personalities of the animal kingdom rely on the supremely uniform structure of DNA.

 Entrepreneurship and innovation, likewise, comprise all real economic growth.
-These information-rich spikes of creativity require a stable foundation of property rights, predictable laws, free trade, and an unchanging value of money.
+Building new, complex, low-entropy machines and business models is itself a high-entropy exercise.
+The new, predictable, efficient, low-entropy machines and models, moreover, create a more solid foundation for further high-entropy experimentation.
+There is yet another layer describing this system: these information-rich spikes of creativity require a stable foundation of property rights, predictable laws, free trade, and an unchanging value of money.

-Dynamic growth and innovation require utterly undynamic foundations.
-This is the principle of Entropy that guides our research and strategic insights.
-Find a summary here: “Ignorance, the Ultimate Asset”.
+Dynamic growth and innovation require undynamic low-entropy foundations.
+This is the principle of entropy that guides our research and strategic insights.
+For a summary of our worldview, see the essay: “Ignorance, the Ultimate Asset”.